claudio1975/EmergencyChatbot/README.md

 # Chatbot

-This repository contains chatbot projects and for the beginning the code of Emergency Chatbot built with Rasa (read the explanation on: https://bit.ly/2HdJwA8).
+This repository contains the code of Emergency Chatbot built with Rasa (read the explanation on: https://bit.ly/2HdJwA8).

 ## How to use this repository

-At the moment the repo contains two notebooks:
+The repo contains two notebooks:

 - `Rasa_Emergency_Chatbot_Colab` - a notebook made with Google Colaboratory